Spotted hyena: Mating, reproduction, and development

 A spotted hyena cub in the Serengeti, Tanzania.
 Note the well defined spots, which will fade with age.

 The length of the gestation period tends to vary greatly, but the average length is 110 days.
 In the final stages of pregnancy, dominant females provide their developing offspring with higher androgen levels than lower-ranking mothers do.
 The higher androgen levels – the result of high concentrations of ovarian androstenedione – are thought to be responsible for the extreme masculinization of female behavior and morphology.
 This has the effect of rendering the cubs of dominant females more aggressive and sexually active than those of lower ranking hyenas; high ranking male cubs will attempt to mount females earlier than lower ranking males.
+The molecular mechanism behind this may be that spotted hyenas have a much lower concentration of sex hormone-binding globulin than other hyena species, resulting in increased exposure of genitalia and the central nervous system to sex steroids.
 The average litter consists of two cubs, with three occasionally being reported.
 Males take no part in the raising of young.
 Giving birth is difficult for female hyenas, as the females give birth through their narrow clitoris, and spotted hyena cubs are the largest carnivoran young relative to their mothers' weight.
 During parturition, the clitoris ruptures to facilitate the passage of the young, and may take weeks to heal.